brunoyin/test-drive/python/airflow/README.md

 - copy plugins/flickrplugin.py to plugins directory
 - docker-compose -f docker-compose-LocalExecutor.yml up -d
 - use a browser to open linux-host-ip:8080
-- locate "discover" dag, toggle "On", the trigger it to run
+- locate "discover" dag, toggle "On", then click trigger to run

 [docker-compose-LocalExecutor.yml](./docker-compose-LocalExecutor.yml):
 ```yml